Your one stop shop for all things aesthetic flat closure.

-At Not Putting on a Shirt, we stick to the facts.
-We are committed to ensuring that all of the information we provide or promote is medically sound and consistent with the existing body of scientific evidence.
+From our inception, Not Putting on a Shirt has been committed to ensuring that all of the information that we provide is medically sound and consistent with the existing body of scientific evidence.

 In the case of patient satisfaction with flat closure, there is a distinct lack of data.
-That’s why we’ve conducted our own pilot studies and are actively promoting larger scale research with validated tools.
-We will be presenting a poster with the combined results of our two pilot surveys this December at SABCS 2019.
-You can read our report from the first pilot or take a look at the UCLA flat closure study here:
+That’s why we’ve conducted our own pilot studies and are actively promoting larger-scale research with validated tools.
+We presented a poster with the combined results of our two pilot surveys this past December at SABCS 2019.
+Read our report from the first pilot, take a look at the UCLA flat closure study, or view our SABCS poster.

 You may find the following to be useful.
+Note: you can now read about aesthetic flat closure at BreastCancer.org!
 Please let us know what we’re missing, too – we want to support providers as much as we want to support patients!

-Drs.
-Tiwari and Kocak at Midwest Breast & Aesthetic Surgery in Gahanna, Ohio have put together a series of informational videos on technical subtopics concerning flat closure – both explanting to flat and going flat at initial mastectomy.
+Our esteemed advisors, Drs.
+Tiwari and Kocak at Midwest Breast & Aesthetic Surgery in Gahanna, Ohio, have put together a series of informational videos on technical subtopics concerning aesthetic flat closure – both explanting to flat and going flat at initial mastectomy.
 Take a look below.
 For more videos, check out MWB’s YouTube channel!

 What is a flat closure after mastectomy?